 First, the business sets a monthly allowance for each employee.
 Employees then spend that money on health care, including individual health insurance policies, and submit proof of their purchases to the business.
 The business reviews this documentation and reimburses employees up to their allowance amount.

 There are no caps on how much money the business can offer through the ICHRA.
-The ICHRA also permits businesses to offer different allowances to different employees, according to nine employee classes:
+The ICHRA also permits businesses to offer different allowances to different employees, according to 11 employee classes:

 - Full-time employees